Are you starting to feel that watering in summer is a chore? Wouldn’t it be pleasing to have only plants with no watering?

 And if watering once a week is still too much for you, take your pick from a range of succulents, these are camel-like plants that can survive with only a single drop of water, like houseleek, echeveria and crassula.

-How to plant drought-resistant plants
+How to plant drought-resistant plants in pots

-For your pot arrangements to succeed, you need to give your plants the optimal growing environment.
+For your container pot arrangements to succeed, you need to give your plants the optimal growing environment.
 This means choosing a proper soil mix that has high nutrient content, an effective drainage layer and a container that is large enough.

 Talking of pots, keep in mind that terra cotta pots tend to absorb part of the water, so you’ll need to water a bit more.
 Metal or plastic pots, while not absorbing water, tend to heat the roots up, so use pot covers made of wood or straw to insulate them.
 Also, avoid dark garden boxes that capture heat.